CryptozombiesHQ/cryptozombie-lessons/en/23/lessoncomplete.md

 - We've learned to protect core functions with `only_owner`
 - We've learned about gas and gas optimization
 - We added levels and cooldowns to our zombies
-- We now have functions to update a zombie's name and DNA once the zombie gets above a certain level
+- We now have functions to update a zombie's name and DNA once the zombie gets above a certain level\
-- And finally, we now have a function to return a user's zombie army

-## Claim your reward

-As a reward for completing Lesson 3, both of your zombies have leveled up!

-And now that NoName (the kitty-zombie you created in Lesson 2), is upgraded to level 2, you can call `change_name` to give him/her a name.
-NoName no more!

-Go ahead and give NoName a name, then proceed to the next chapter to complete the lesson.
+Now that your Rust skills have greatly improved it's time to prepare for zombie attacks.

+Lesson 4 awaits you!